ASSERT-KTH/assert-gold-mine/docs/longterm-storage.md

 The default file limit is 50GB.
 If the data is larger:

 - option 1: you split the files in smaller chunk, see https://github.com/ASSERT-KTH/VRepair/ for example.
 Use Unix split (recommended, see below) or zipsplit for that.
-- option 2: you formally ask for an extension at Zenodo, up to 200GB
+- option 2: you formally ask for an extension at Zenodo, up to 200GB, see https://zenodo.org/records/10041883 for example.

 Useful tool: